Ochre: New Zealand

 The Māori people of New Zealand were found to be making extensive use of mineral ochre mixed with fish oil.
-Ochre was the predominant colouring agent used by Maori, and was used to paint their large waka taua (war canoe).
+Ochre was the predominant colouring agent used by Maori, and was used to paint their large waka taua (war canoe) and using red ochre for the national Māori flag.
 Ochre prevented the drying out of the wood in canoes and the carvings of meeting houses; later missionaries estimated that it would last for 30 years.
 It was also roughly smeared over the face, especially by women, to keep off insects.
 Solid chunks of ochre were ground on a flat but rough surfaced rock to produce the powder.